photoprism/photoprism-docs/docs/contribute.md

 Please leave a star on [GitHub](https://github.com/photoprism/photoprism) if you like this project, it provides enough motivation to keep going.
 If you still want to donate, you can do so via [PayPal](https://paypal.me/photoprism/10).
 Thank you very much! <3

-## Sponsoring

-Support this project by becoming a sponsor.
-Your logo will show up on our Web site plus we can help you getting started with any of the technologies we use, either on-site or remote.